Background pattern

 • You may experience blurred or double vision

-• Your level of alertness may be decreased
+• Your level of alertness may be reduced

-To reduce the effects mentioned above, it is recommended to have a minimum of 8 hours between taking Zolpidem Teva-ratiopharm and driving, operating machines, or any work that involves heights.
+In order to reduce these effects, a minimum margin of 8 hours is recommended between the administration of Zolpidem Teva-ratiopharm and driving, using machinery, or performing any work at heights.

 Do not consume alcohol or any other psychoactive substance while taking Zolpidem Teva-ratiopharm, as this may increase the effects mentioned above.

-For more information on possible side effects that may affect your ability to drive, see section 4 of this leaflet.
+For more information on possible side effects that could affect your ability to drive, see section 4 of this leaflet.

 Zolpidem Teva-ratiopharm containslactose

-Zolpidem Teva-ratiopharm contains the sugar from milk, lactose.
-If your doctor has told you that you have anintolerance to certain sugars, consult with them before taking this medicine.
+Zolpidem Teva-ratiopharm contains the milk sugar lactose.
+If your doctor has told you that you have an intolerance to certain sugars, consult them before taking this medicine.

 Zolpidem Teva-ratiopharm contains sodium